Rise-Software/Rise-Media-Player/readme.md

 ### Notes
 *Any Windows device running Windows 10 1903 or newer.
 Windows Mobile is not supported.
-*The licence can also be reffered to as Terms and Conditions, or Terms of Service.
+*The licence can also be referred to as Terms and Conditions, or Terms of Service.

 ### MSIX install instructions
 **If Windows prompts about Untrusted Application**